dbcook/openrocket-database/README.md

 Dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
-As of late 2018, the website parts listings have had some minor improvements in dimensional data.
+In the Barber/Turicik era the website data has been improving.

 #### SEMROC